Personal Protective Equipment: Unlikely heroes join forces to fulfill increased demands during COVID-19

 Traditionally known companies in this field, Johnson & Johnson, 3M, Unicharm, Medtronic, Owens & Minor, Honeywell feature alongside companies like Nike and Mitsui Chemicals.
 Owens & Minor, Kimberley-Clark, Honeywell and Medline Industries have pumped up their production of gowns to meet the increasing demand of medical gowns.

 However, it is companies like Nike and Mitsui Chemicals which have rallied behind to contribute to alleviate the crisis.
 Mitsui Chemicals have started to produce raw materials for isolation gowns in its subsidiary Sunrex Industry Co Ltd. which has ensured the production of 10 million gowns per month.
-Nike, the athleisure brand known for its footwear came forward to utilise its collar padding technology for shoes, cord from its apparels and its polyurethane material to make PPE gowns.
+Nike, the athleisure brand known for its footwear came forward to utilize its collar padding technology for shoes, cord from its apparels and its polyurethane material to make PPE gowns.

-This analysis brings forth the unique method of using patent analytics to narrow down on bordering technologies that can be utilised to address a current crisis situation.
-The power of innovation as disclosed in patents can be effectively and innovatively utilised for secondary purposes other than their primary focus, as and when required.
+This analysis brings forth the unique method of using patent analytics to narrow down on bordering technologies that can be utilized to address a current crisis situation.
+The power of innovation as disclosed in patents can be effectively and innovatively utilized for secondary purposes other than their primary focus, as and when required.
 A powerful scientific analytics method such as the PatentSight Patent Asset Index™ is all that is required, to identify the hidden strong players in any technological field.
 We also express our respect and appreciation to the unsung heroes, who took upon themselves to fight this battle against Corona to ensure the safety of all of us.

 If you are interested in knowing more about the innovation efforts in the Pharmaceutical industry with regard to viral infections, watch our latest webinar: